Central Santo Domingo: Recreation

-Club Paraiso and Club Naco each located in their respective neighborhoods are private members-only clubs that offer sporting facilities and activities on a daily basis.
+Club Paraiso and Club Naco each located in their respective neighborhoods are private members-only social clubs that offer sporting facilities and activities on a daily basis.
 Club Naco being one of the most prestigious clubs in Santo Domingo.
-Also within central Santo Domingo is the Centro Olimpico JPD.
-There is not that many green space in Downtown Santo Domingo and it lacks city parks or private green space with the exception of those above.
+Also within central Santo Domingo is the national Olympic park - Centro Olimpico Juan Pablo Duarte - offering a wide range of recreational opportunities.
+Additionally, several small patches of green spaces dot the city-center.

 Centro Olimpico Juan Pablo Duarte

 Centro Olimpico Juan Pablo Duarte is the main sport center of the city of Santo Domingo and occupies roughly the eastern fourth of the Polígono Central.
 Limited by Kennedy, Gomez, and 27 de Febrero avenues it serves as a multi-sport facility in which the 2003 Pan American Games and the 1974 Central American and Caribbean Games were hosted.
 Popular events like the Festival Presidente de la Musica Latina and concerts by The Jonas Brothers, The Killers, Maroon 5, La Ley, Shakira, Tiësto, and many other music artists have taken place in the Estadio Olimpico Felix Sanchez in the COJPD.